Sara Gómez: Legacy

-As of 2011 Gómez remains the only Cuban women filmmaker to direct a feature-length film produced by the ICAIC.
+Gómez's 1974 film De cierta manera (One Way or Another) remained the only feature film by a Cuban woman until 2008, when Rebeca Chávez released Ciudad en rojo (City in Red).
+As of 2011, Gómez remained the only Cuban women filmmaker to have directed a feature-length film produced by the ICAIC.
 She is still the only black women to be a part of this institution.
 Gómez's films are used in feminist studies due to their reflections of marginalization.
 Susan Lord, a professor in the Film and Media department at Queen's University in Ontario, Canada wrote that Gómez's films embody feminist, radical, and democracy.